 Square Appointments is a good, free, online scheduler.
 This allows people to schedule time to speak with you whether it’s just a phone conversation or an official appointment.
 Playing email and phone tag just to find a time to talk can waste too much time, and most online schedulers can be cumbersome.
 Square Appointments is very clean and neat for users.

 I hope you’ve found my list of cool, online tricks to run a business useful.
 I invite you to use my online scheduler to schedule a time to talk about cool online tools or nutrition and health.

 Anna Rathbun helps women recover from stress and illness using food, supplements, and lifestyle adjustments.
 She has a Bachelor of Arts in English Literature as well as Nutrition Consulting Certification.
 Working in the public arena, Anna has helped local school districts, preschools, food banks, and other nonprofits with nutrition practices and policy.
 Today Anna helps clients in her Mendocino office or afar by phone and Internet as well as at the Corners of the Mouth health food store in Mendocino.

 Mendocino Coast Women in Business Network supports the business community on the coast.
 We meet monthly to foster entrepreneurship and professional development on the Mendocino Coast and beyond.
 Membership fees are $50 annually or $10 per drop-in meeting.
 Your first meeting is always free, and we offer a limited number of need-based memberships—please inquire.
-We’re sponsored by the Women’s Business Center at the West Company.
+We’re sponsored by the Women’s Business Center at the West Business Development Center.
 We look forward to seeing you at our next meeting!